-When the original Sentra was introduced it was inteded to replace the Datsun 210/Nissan Sunny lines, which were rear-wheel-drive.
+When the original Sentra was introduced it was intended to replace the Datsun 210/Nissan Sunny lines, which were rear-wheel-drive.

-This newer front-wheel-drive model was lighter thanks to its lack of a propshaft carrying the power from the enigne in the front to the rear axle.
+This newer front-wheel-drive model was lighter thanks to its lack of a prop shaft carrying the power from the engine in the front to the rear axle.

 Over the years the Nissan Sentra nameplate stuck to what it did best - acting as a cheap car to both buy and run.

-The current breed of model is the eigth-generation that was introduced during the year of 2019.
+The current breed of the model is the eighth generation which was introduced in the year 2019.

 A mild-hybrid (MHEV) version of the car is also offered that can capture lost energy during braking and recycle it again when accelerating.